![]() |

 Do you have some Wedgwood or related wares you would like to sell?

-The WSNY holds auctions from time to time.
-We accept consignments.
-(Note: currently not accepting consignments) Please contact us at info@wsny.org for further details.
+The WSNY held auctions from time to time.
+We used to accept consignments.
+(Note: currently not accepting consignments).
+The proceeds from the auctions funds Ars Ceramica.

 Back in 1972, Leonard Rakow, then president of the WSNY, introduced the concept for a Registry of Unique Wedgwood which would give prominence to unique Wedgwood artifacts.
 The registry has gone fallow for many years.
 Now however, due to the rise of the WSNY into an organization of not only national but international prominence and the development of the Ars Ceramica into the premier scholarly publication with a focus on Wedgwood, the time has come to resurrect the Registry for the benefit of the ceramic community.